adrismiller/tsR/README.md

-# Taylor Swift: Data Visulation and ML
+# Taylor Swift: Data Visualization and ML
 Uses R to visualize how Taylor Swift's music has changed over the years!

   # Cleaning Data